julianarhee/retinotopy-mapper/readme.md

 		python setupMonitor.py
 		```

 	This will prompt you for information about the monitor.
 Input the info for each question directly in the command line.
+	You will be prompted to save at the end.

-2. Run your stimulus protocol with your chosen monitor.
+2. Run a stimulus protocol with the selected monitor.

 		```
 		python PROTOCOL.py --monitor='MONITORNAME'